 - For many activities, Girl Scouts recommends that at least one adult volunteer be First Aid/CPR certified.
 Review Safety-Wise for more information on these requirements.

-Where Can I Find Volunteer Trainings + Learning Resources?
+- Where Can I Find Volunteer Trainings and Learning Resources?

-Visit our New Volunteers training page to find all available learning resources and trainings.
+Visit our Online Training page to find all available learning resources and trainings.

 At the moment, we are delivering the majority of our learning resources online.
 This does not mean that we are replacing in-person mentoring or training.
 In fact, we can actually enhance the value of future in-person mentoring and training sessions by meeting the needs of volunteers right when they need it through online accessibility.